 Today, January 18, 2011, is the last day of my tenure as President of Pumping Station: One, and I’d like to take this opportunity to say to the PS:One 2010 Board of Directors, PS:One members new and old, our community, our friends, and our neighbors:

 Thank you for giving me the opportunity to serve your community for the past year as president of the City of Chicago’s hackerspace.
 Thank you for the hard work, enthusiasm, and ideas; the good, the bad, and even the crazy ones you contributed to keep us alive this past year.
 In 2010 we experienced near-catastrophes, but we also experienced many more triumphs.
-Read the rest of this entry →
+Continue reading President’s Farewell Letter